yamaton/gff3toddbj/README.md

 * Add `/transl_table` to each CDS

-* Insert information from configuration fie
+* Insert `source` information from the metadata fie

 * Merge `CDS`s having the same parent with `join` notation